Start Your Journey.

 2. Schedule Your Virtual Tour and Interview

 Throughout the admissions process, you and your family will have many opportunities to learn about Park, and to help us get to know you.
 Your interview with one of Park’s admission officers will provide a chance for you to help us get to know you and your child.
-A tour and interview are required of applying families, even if you attend an Open House.
+A virtual tour and interview are required of applying families, even if you attend an Open House.
 Over the course of the application and decision process, you will also have opportunities to talk with current families and students about their experience, and to get to know the Park community more personally.
-Tours begin Monday, October 5.
+Virtual tours begin in early October.

 3. Begin Your Application